Alzheimer’s Care and Support

 Our Licensed Staff

 Vista Living believes in providing top-notch senior care with a holistic approach.
 Our Certified Directed Care staff are on-site 24/7.
 Our Executive Director is a certified practitioner of dementia and Alzheimer’s care.
-We also have a full-time, Licensed Practical Nurse on staff.
+We also have a full-time, nurse on staff.
 She brings her extensive experience in dementia care and Alzheimer’s care communities to Vista Living and its programs.

 Getting Started With Alzheimer’s Care